Real-to-Sim: Predicting Residual Errors of Robotic Systems with Sparse Data using a Learning-based Unscented Kalman Filter: Problem Definitions

-However, we note that in this test case we assume that both the simulator and the real robot are running simultaneously, thus, we assume access to the actual simulator states during the training procedure, and we don't need to rely on a predicted model of the simulator.
-Thus, we replace the predicted simulator model, $\hat{\mathbf{x}}_{t}^{sim}$, with the actual simulator values defined by $\bar{\mathbf{x}}_{t}^{sim}$ (in this case, $\delta f(\mathbf{y}_{t})_{2}$ may act as a $\lq$warm-start' for modeling the behavior of the real robot, since the term was learned during Real-to-Kin):
+However, we note that in this test case we aim to compare the state estimation of the simulator to the state estimation of the real robot.
+Thus, we can replace the predicted simulator model, $\mathbf{\hat{{x}}}_{t}^{sim}$, with the actual simulator values defined by $\bar{\mathbf{x}}_{t}^{sim}$ (in this case, $\delta (\mathbf{y}_{t})_{2}$ may act as a $\lq$warm-start' for modeling the behavior of the real robot, since the term was learned during Real-to-Dyn):